Transfer Factors and the Immune Response in

 causes overactive immune reaction (autoimmune disorder) or does it cause

 Dr. Will Falconer D.V.M: "The answer is YES.
 Probably both.
 Vaccination

 'confuses' the immune system, as I point out in my heartworm eBook.

 So, it could go either way, or alternate over time between the two.
-Transfer Factor is a natural nutritional product
+Transfer factors are natural nutritional supplements

 that help support the animal's immune system.
 A healthy immune system is

 capable of helping the body heal itself.
-Transfer Factor should be given
+Transfer factors should be given

 before and immediately after vaccination for at least a few weeks to help